Walmart hopes associates get fit at new whole health center | Arkansas Democrat Gazette

 The 360,000-square-foot facility has expansive workout and wellness options, which range from traditional treadmills and weight rooms to tennis and basketball courts.
 Wellness areas include a yoga and sound bath studio, as well as cryotherapy options in the "rest and restore" area.

-Henley said the center kept a lot of associate feedback in mind when building the space, making sure to honor requests when able.
+Henley said Walmart kept a lot of associate feedback in mind when building the space, making sure to honor requests when able.
 These included a dedicated lap pool, squash courts and continuing child care through the Youth Activity Center.

 Children 13 and older are able to use the fitness amenities with parent supervision, but children 6 months to 12 years old use the youth center, which has activities to encourage learning about fitness and whole health approaches.